 1. Plan ahead and pick your must-sees

 The National Museum of Scotland is big.
 Very big.
-With 22 galleries, it is impossible to see everything in one visit, even if you plan on spending an entire day at the museum.
+With four stories, four zones, and 22 galleries holding Scotland’s national collections.
+It is impossible to see everything in one visit, even if you plan on spending an entire day at the museum.
 And if you only have a few hours at the museum, you will want to focus on the things that are of most interest to you.
 One way to ensure that you get to see exactly what you want is to plan ahead.
-You can visit the museum’s website prior to your trip and pick your must-see exhibits and galleries.
+You can visit the museumโs website prior to your trip and pick your must-see exhibits and galleries.
 That way, you can make the most of your time.

 When Sal and I visited the National Museum of Scotland, we only had 2 hours to explore before we had to walk to Edinburgh Castle for our timed entry there.
-Agreeing that we both wanted to learn more about Scottish history, we began our museum experience in the Scottish History and Archeology galleries.
+Agreeing that we both wanted to learn more about Scottish history and remarkable Scots, we began our museum experience in the Scottish History and Archeology galleries on the lowest level.
 As time passed, and there was so much left to see, we decided to split up so we could each take in the exhibits that were most interesting to our individual tastes.
 Even with that, we only made it up to level 3 in the Scotland Gallery.

 On my next visit, this is what I would do differently.
 First, I would plan for a full day at the Museum.
 Even then, it would not be enough, but I would give us more time to enjoy the museum.
 Second, I would have Sal and I plan to split up from the beginning of our visit.
 That way we could personalize our visits and take in all the things that interest us from the beginning.